ooples/pine_script_docs/source/language/Operators.rst

 \`=\` assignement operator
 --------------------------

 The ``=`` operator is used to assign a variable when it is initialized — or declared —, i.e., the first time you use it.
+It says *this is a new variable that I will be using, and I want it to start on each bar with this value*.

 These are all valid variable declarations::

     i = 1